Better Off Dead: World Premiere Reviews

 It details satirist Jonathan Swift's feud with astrologer and self-styled physician John Partridge - which included Swift writing a premature obituary on his enemy.

-Better Off Dead - when a journalist arrives to interview detective fiction writer Algy Water-bridge.
+So to the premise of Better Off Dead - when a journalist arrives to interview detective fiction writer Algy Water-bridge.
 The result is an obituary on the very much alive Algy which turns his world upside down - or right side up - depending on your nature.

 Fake news is one of the themes of this complicated, multi-thematic piece.
 It is also a play about ageing - slowly and inexorably -feeling the physical aches and pains, the mental deterioration and the emotional rollercoaster of going gentle and helplessly or raging and raving into that good night.
 The pace of life is too fast and technology impossible to master.
 Family frictions and fractures are too deep to mend and there is no time for new relationships or a different way of life.
 It addresses what's real, what's imagined, how we are perceived, how we perceive ourselves and how we would like to be perceived.